MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-C-Regulations-Under-Specific-Acts-Congress/part-305-Energy-Water-Use-Labeling-Consumer-Products-Under-Energy-Policy-Conservation-Act-Energy-Labeling-Rule/subjectgroup-ECFRfff4c3233db8775-Definitions/section-305.2.md

 (22) Ceiling fans.

+(23) Portable air conditioners.

-(23) Any other type of consumer product that the Department of Energy classifies as a covered product under section 322(b) of the Act (42 U.S.C.
+(24) Any other type of consumer product that the Department of Energy classifies as a covered product under section 322(b) of the Act (42 U.S.C.
 6292).

 (m) *Correlated color temperature* for lamps means the absolute temperature of a blackbody whose chromaticity most nearly resembles that of the light source.